-- 7.10 Various sites have been submitted to the Council throughout the Site Allocations Process.
+- 7.14 Various sites have been submitted to the Council throughout the Site Allocations Process.
 The Council assessed these sites, by measuring the sustainability, location and infrastructure needs of the area.
-Following on from this, the Council has allocated the most appropriate and suitable sites for residential development as identified in Policy D1 and on the Proposals Map. - 7.11 This document aims to focus development in the urban areas of South Ribble to maximise access to services, facilities, employment and to increase travel choices.
-The priority is to develop sites which offer the opportunity for redevelopment or re-use, the development of which would contribute towards regeneration, viability and vitality, and which are within or close to existing or proposed public transport corridors and sustainable brownfield land.
-Where insufficient brownfield sites or re-use opportunities are available greenfield sites will be released.

-- 7.12 The Council has allocated land for 4,108 dwellings, as set out in Policy D1.
+Following on from this, the Council has allocated the most appropriate and suitable sites for residential development as identified in Policy D1 and on the Policies Map. - 7.15 This document aims to focus development in the urban areas of South Ribble to maximise access to services, facilities, employment and to increase travel choices.
+The priority is to develop sites which offer the opportunity for redevelopment or reuse, the development of which would contribute to regeneration, viability and vitality, and which are within or close to existing or proposed public transport corridors and sustainable brownfield land.
+Where insufficient brownfield sites or re-use opportunities are available greenfield sites will be released. - 7.16 The Council has allocated land for 6,576 dwellings, as set out in Policy D1 (Table 1).
 This includes new allocations and major sites for development that will be led by residential development.
-The accompanying tables for this policy also set out the proposed phasing periods for these sites.
-The sites within Policy D1 are in suitable locations for housing development and have an appropriate prospect of being available and developed at the phase envisaged. - 7.13 To meet the remainder of the 2,147 housing requirement, there are existing housing commitments including sites with planning permission for housing, sites with a current planning application, other sites which consist of small sites with permission (average of under ten dwellings), other small sites that are accounted for in the Strategic Housing Land Availability Assessment (SHLAA) and large sites that are currently under construction as shown within Table 2.
-The Council would also expect to see some windfall development.
+The accompanying Table 2 to this policy also sets out the proposed phasing periods for these sites.
+The sites within Policy D1 are in suitable locations for housing development and have an appropriate prospect of being available and developed at the phase envisaged.

+- 7.17 There are existing housing commitments including sites with planning permission for housing, sites with a current planning application, other sites which consist of small sites with permission (less than 0.4 ha), other small sites that are accounted for in the Strategic Housing Land Availability Assessment (SHLAA) and large sites that are currently under construction as shown within Table 2. - 7.18 The Council would also expect to see some windfall development.
 Based on previous windfall trends and on an assumption that each small site that receives planning permission will be built, an indicative total of 45 windfall dwellings may be built annually over the Plan period which will offer some flexibility to the housing supply.
-However, there is no over-reliance on windfall sites coming forward, as the Council has clearly allocated enough land to facilitate the provision of dwellings in line with the National Planning Policy Framework.
+However, there is no over-reliance on windfall sites coming forward, as the Council has clearly allocated enough land to facilitate the provision of dwellings in line with the NPPF.